patrickbirch/prevew_rst/TLS.rst

 Generate certificates manually
 ==============================

-You can generate certificates with the following steps:
+To generate certificates follow these steps:

   1. Provision a Certificate Authority (CA) to generate TLS certificates
   2. Generate a CA key and certificate file with the server details
   3. Create the server TLS certificates using the CA keys, certs, and server details

 The set of commands generate certificates with the following attributes:

   *  Server-pem - Certificate
   *  Server-key.pem - the private key
   *  ca.pem - Certificate Authority

 ::